jaikoo/jaikoo/README.md

 > Crush your enemies.
 See them driven before you and hear the lamentation of their AI's - GPT-3

 ## Jonathan Conway
-Hi, this is the Github profile for Jonathan Conway.
+Hi, this is the Github profile for Jonathan Conway also known as Jaikoo.

 - 🤟 Rust and Elixir
 - 💬 Ask me about Open Banking, Card, PSD2, Payments, FinTech, Web3 and Cheese Cake